 He anxiously awaited for what next year would hold.

 A year had gone by and the letter did arrive

-To account how the grandfather felt more alive.
+To account how the grandfather felt much more alive.

 Another Christmas was not cut short